alderven/relayr/README.md

 Get to know product team making.
 Test and taste product manually.

-Get to know processes and tools team using.
+Get to know processes and tools team is using.

 > 2. Which process would you establish around testing new functionality?

 Rule of thumb: all new functionality should be tested before pushing to production.
-Practically that means testing all implemented features, user stories, bugs etc. before merging to "master".
+Practically that means testing all implemented features, user stories, bugs etc. before merging to master "master".

+"Reject" tickets back to developers in case bugs are found.

+Use bug tracker for organizing tickets workflow.

 > 3. Which techniques or best practices in terms of code architecture and test design would you use in your automated tests?